 * A great trip with a great group of women and organized events along the way

 6. How do I sign up?
-We will post our registration application around October 2023 on our website.
+Registration is currently open.
 Links will be posted in our social media as well.
-Space is limited to 40 riders, and since this is an AMCA-sanctioned event, preference will be given to motorcycles and servicars 35 years old or older (1989 is the vintage cutoff for the year 2024).
+Space is limited to 50 riders, and since this is an AMCA-sanctioned event, preference will be given to motorcycles and servicars 35 years old or older (1989 is the vintage cutoff for the year 2024).
 We do not discourage riders on modern bikes; in fact, we welcome you to the group.
 If you have never been exposed to vintage bikes, this experience will be an incredible one for you.
-We will begin informing riders if they have secured a spot in January/February 2024.
+We will begin informing riders if they have secured a spot by February 15, 2024.

 7. I ride a CanAm, am I eligible to participate?
 The short answer is no for two reasons.
 (1) Since this is an AMCA-sanctioned event, there is no cognate for these machines in the antique world.
 (2) Since CanAms and the like are not recognized as motorcycles by the DMVs in many states, we must exclude those machines from our events, which are motorcycle events.

 8. When is payment due?
-Within a week of being notified you have a space on the ride.
+Within a week of being invoiced.

 9. Is my registration fee refundable?
 No. Your fee is not refundable; however, it is transferable.
 If for some reason you cannot participate in the ride, contact us for assistance, and we will try to help you transfer your spot to another rider who has been qualified as eligible and has gone through the application process.